Legal technology: History

+Some legal technology seek to provide consumers with access to online software that reduces or eliminates the need to consult a lawyer, or by connecting people with lawyers more efficiently.
+For example, companies have emerged to assist with air passenger compensation claims under the EU's Flight Compensation Regulation without the need for a lawyer.

 Applications

 Case law databases

 Use of tools to aid with legal research is very common within the legal field.
 Commercial companies such as Practical Law Company, LexisNexis, and Reuters offer services where a lawyer can pay to search case law.
 In the early 1990s the Cornell Legal Information Institute (ILL) started to provide free of charge full text access to US Supreme Court judgements.
 A database of Canadian Supreme Court decisions was hosted under the name LexUM.
 In Australia the AustLII (Australasian Legal Information Institute) was founded in 1995.
 It was the first free case law database to achieve national coverage and now comprises over 200 databases with case law from virtually all courts and tribunals.
 The British and Irish Legal Information Institute (BAILII) was established in 1999.
 These initiatives demonstrated the strong demand for free public access to case law to aid legal research and the Free Access to Law Movement was formally established in 2002.
 In the US the Caselaw Access Project, run by Harvard Law School, had by 2018 scanned in excess of 40 million legal documents relating to reported US state and federal cases.
 US case law is made accessible free of charge and via an application programming interface (API).